Powdered infant formula is not sterile. This means you need to be careful when you're preparing a bottle for your baby.

 If you have a visual impairment, use wide-necked bottles.
 They are easier to fill.

-- Leave the boiled water to cool in the kettle or pan.
-Cool it for 30 minutes, but no longer.
-This will make sure that the water is not too hot, but also that it is no less than 70°C.
+- Leave the boiled water to cool in the kettle for 30 minutes - but no longer.
+This will make sure that the water is at least 70 degrees Celsius.

 - Clean the work surface well.
-Wash your hands with soap and warm water and dry them on a clean towel.
+Wash your hands with soap and warm water.
+Dry them on a clean towel.

 - Read the instructions on the formula’s label carefully to find out how much water and powder you need.

 - Pour the correct amount of water into a sterilised bottle.
-Water that is 70°C is still hot enough to scald, so be careful.
+Water that is 70 degrees Celsius is still hot enough to scald, so be careful.

 - Screw the bottle lid tightly and shake well to mix the contents.